metapolator/metapolator/specimen,-and-glyph-interaction.md

 * **width**: this is b–c above; this is a scalar (default: 1.0) that multiplies the actual x-coordinates of the points in the glyph; **convention**: the front-most (in reading direction) point of the glyph has x-coordinate = zero;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘width × 1.1’ and the skeleton of all glyphs concerned is extended by 10%_
-* **spacing**: this is a–b + c–d above; expressed in units, this is the total space surrounding this glyph, by default calculated for each glyph individually out of the imported ufo; any change to this value is split 50/50% for the front and back sidebearing;<br/>
+* **spacing**: this is a–b + c–d above; expressed in units, this is the total space surrounding this glyph, by default calculated for each glyph individually out of the imported ufo; any change to this value is applied 50/50% to the front and back sidebearing;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing + -12 units’, and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
 * **sidebearings** this is a value pair, a–b and c–d (e.g. “40|30”), expressed in units; any change of either number updates the spacing parameter too; all operators (=, +, ×, >=, <=) can be applied, with scalar and pair values; by default calculated for each glyph individually out of the imported ufo.

 **note** that spacing and either of the sidebearings pair can be negative.

 #### editing width and sidebearings
+This editing is ‘fly by wire’ instead of wysiwyg, in order to provide (sub-)uint input precision, independent of specimen viewing size.

 When a glyph is selected, then hovering the mouse for 500ms over the ‘inner’ part of the selection indication bar shows the width and sidebearings controls:

 ![](http://mmiworks.net/metapolator/horhover.png)